 Engine oil works by lubricating the engine's insides and absorbing heat, allowing everything to function smoothly.

 Every few months or after a certain mileage, you're supposed to take your car in for an oil change.
 Just like the fluids mentioned earlier, all that exposure to heat breaks down the engine oil and makes it less effective at what it's supposed to do.

 In many cases, the engine oil is changed alongside the engine oil filter, together as a package deal.
 Heck, some workshops might even throw the filter in for free as part of a promo.

 Last but not least, we have your spark plugs.
-To recap, spark plugs generate the initial spark that combusts the fuel and air inside your engine.
+To recap, spark plugs generate the initial spark that combusts the fuel-and-air mixture inside your engine.
 This continuous flow of sparks happens at a very high rate the entire time your engine is on, so it's natural that they get worn out after a while.

 Sure, spark plugs are designed to be very durable.
 Even when they do get worn out, they'll continue to function by generating sparks to keep your engine going.
 However, if you do not change a worn-out spark plug, your car will suffer from performance issues.

 Your engine will probably continue to run, but your fuel efficiency may drop, the engine may misfire, and your acceleration may be terrible.
 Overall, your engine will function, but it won't perform well.
 So, if your mechanic suggests changing your spark plugs and it’s been a while since you've done that, it's a good idea to take that suggestion.

 These are mostly the parts that you’ll need replaced or topped up in a full car servicing, which may also include brake pads, timing belts, and electrical parts like starter, alternator, and even a battery.